-In 2019, B2B ecommerce vendors will continue to push the importance of rich content.
+In 2019, B2B ecommerce vendors are continuing to push the importance of rich content.
 Manufacturers must interrogate this sales pitch using the customer segments defined in their ecommerce strategy.
 The questions should look something like this:

 - We’re transitioning longtime business online.
-Do those users need rich content, or do they simply order by SKU or Excel spreadsheet?
+Do those users need rich content, or would they rather just order by SKU or Excel spreadsheet upload?

 - We’re going after new business in the same market where we have established business.
 Do those users need rich content?